Wicker man: Modern

 The British horror film The Wicker Man (1973) brought the wicker man into modern popular culture.
 In recent times, a wicker man (without human or animal sacrifices) has been burnt at some neopagan ceremonies, folk festivals, as well as festivals such as Burning Man in the United States and the former Wickerman Festival in Scotland.

 In Northern Portugal, the traditional Caretos Festival ends with the burning of a gigantic human effigy with horns while young people run around it.

+In Badalona (Catalonia), and within the framework of the local Major Festival in May (Festes de Maig), every year a sizeable wooden figure representing a devil is burnt by the locals in Saint Anastasius' Night (May 10), in what is known as 'burning of the Devil' ('Cremada del Dimoni', in Catalan).
+The decoration of each statue is themed depending on the current political and social main topics of that year, and is chosen by popular vote through a public contest.
+Documented at least since the 18th century, the modern version of this old tradition began just after the Spanish Civil War in 1940.